 The best banks to use are: HSBC, Banco Nación, and Banco Santander Río.
 These are not only located throughout the country but have excellent online services as well.

 Things to know before you move

 Life in Argentina moves at a slower pace.

-The most common foods include bottomless BBQs known as parrillas, flaky cookies filled with caramel known as alfajores, and the delicious meat, cheese, and vegetable filled empanadas.
+The most common foods include bottomless BBQs known as parrillas, flaky cookies filled with caramel known as alfajores, and delicious meat, cheese, and vegetable-filled empanadas.

 Argentines are very social, and there are a few norms to look out for.